Nextdoor/kingpin/docs/actors/group.Async.md

 Groups together a series of Actors and executes them asynchronously - waiting until all of them finish before returning.

-**Failure**

-In the event that one or more actors fail in this group, the entire group actor will return a failure to Kingpin.
-Because multiple actors are executing all at the same time, the all of these actors will be allowed to finish before the failure is returned.

 **Options**

   * `acts` - An array of individual Actor definitions.